How to spend your 25 April long weekend in Bologna

 In the city centre, enjoy the markets of the Quadrilatero and the Mercato delle Erbe, breathing in the scents and tasting the flavours while sitting at a table in a typical restaurant or osteria, between a mortadella sandwich and a good glass of wine.
 Make sure you book in advance as it often gets very crowded.

-• Thursday 25 April, at 9:30 a.m.: in the Cloisters of the Basilica of Santo Stefano, the laying of a wreath at the memorial stone of the Fallen in War
+- at 9.30 a.m., in the Cloisters of the Basilica of Santo Stefano, the laying of a wreath at the War Memorial.

-• Thursday 25 April, at 12:00: in the Garden of Villa Cassarini in Porta Saragozza, the laying of a wreath at the memorial stone in memory of the homosexual victims of Nazi-Fascism
+- at 12 noon, in the Garden of Villa Cassarini in Porta Saragozza, the laying of a wreath at the memorial stone in memory of homosexual victims in Nazi extermination camps.

 There is a place around Bologna that more than any other celebrates the anniversary of the liberation with great emotional intensity: the Historical Park of Monte Sole in Marzabotto (BO).